Chinese Singaporeans: Singaporean education system

 Since the early 1980s, the Singapore government gradually abolished the Chinese-medium education system in Singapore.
 Apart from Chinese language and moral education subjects, all subjects are taught in English.
-However, to make sure that Chinese Singaporeans still maintain and preserve their mother tongue (Chinese) culture, the Singapore government implemented the teaching of Chinese language in all schools.
-Although Chinese Singaporeans belong to a number of Southern Chinese clans and spoke various Southern Chinese varieties, all Chinese Singaporeans had to learn Mandarin Chinese as their "second language".
+However, to make sure that Singaporean Chinese still maintain and preserve their mother tongue (Chinese) culture, the Singapore government implemented the teaching of Chinese language in all schools.
+Although Singaporean Chinese belong to a number of Southern Chinese clans and spoke various Southern Chinese varieties, all Singaporean Chinese had to learn Mandarin Chinese as their "second language".
 Singapore also established the Special Assistance Plan Schools.
 These were formerly traditional Chinese-medium schools and were tasked with the nurturing of Chinese language and cultural talents.
-The Chinese subject in Singapore did not just involve the teaching of Chinese; it was also tasked with the mission of transmitting Chinese cultural values to Chinese Singaporeans but has not been successful at all.
-Because of the continuation of Chinese education in Singapore, the Chinese Singaporeans are generally able to speak, read, and write simple Chinese.
-However, the destruction of Chinese-medium education system in Singapore has been causing the younger generation of Chinese Singaporeans to gradually losing their heritage and roots.
+The Chinese subject in Singapore did not just involve the teaching of Chinese; it was also tasked with the mission of transmitting Chinese cultural values to Singaporean Chinese but has not been successful at all.
+Because of the continuation of Chinese education in Singapore, the Singaporean Chinese are generally able to speak, read, and write simple Chinese.
+However, the destruction of Chinese-medium education system in Singapore has been causing the younger generation of Singaporean Chinese to gradually losing their heritage and roots.

 Culture

-Since most Chinese Singaporean trace their ancestral origins to southern China, their culture generally has a closer affinity with southern Chinese culture (predominantly that of Fujian, Guangdong and Hainan) This is especially true in terms of various southern Chinese dialects, customs, cultural, and religious practices in Singapore.
+Since most Singaporean Chinese trace their ancestral origins to southern China, their culture generally has a closer affinity with southern Chinese culture (predominantly that of Fujian, Guangdong and Hainan) This is especially true in terms of various southern Chinese dialects, customs, cultural, and religious practices in Singapore.

 Although Singaporean culture is diverse in nature, Singapore is one of the few countries outside Greater China with a vibrant Chinese-speaking presence.
 On one glance, Singapore's infrastructure and environment might seem Western, but on closer observation, certain aspects of Chinese culture is generally present across all corners of Singapore.
 This includes the widespread use of different Chinese varieties, various Chinese writings across Singapore, various Chinese press and entertainment media, a thriving Chinese pop culture, various Chinese organisations, Chinese cultural festivals, Chinese opera, Chinese religious activities, Chinese bookshops etc.

-Architecture

 Linguistics influence

-Mandarin and other Chinese varieties are spoken by the Chinese Singaporeans.
+Mandarin and other Chinese varieties are spoken by the Singaporean Chinese.
 They influence the way other Non-Chinese languages are spoken in Singapore.
 For instance, Singlish is known to be greatly influenced by Singaporean Hokkien and Singaporean Mandarin in terms of grammar, syntax and lexicon.